7und3dpy/enterprise-infrastructure-lab/docs/security-controls-mapping.md

 # Security Controls Mapping

 ## Overview
-This document maps the implemented components of the BinCorp enterprise infrastructure lab to practical security control areas.
+This document maps the implemented components of the Samsung enterprise infrastructure lab to practical security control areas.
 The purpose is not to claim full compliance with any formal certification program, but to demonstrate how the deployed technical controls align with enterprise security design principles and with the general direction of ISO/IEC 27001-style governance.

 The environment was designed to combine identity services, access control, secure remote access, internal PKI, monitoring, web filtering, and centralized log analysis into a cohesive enterprise lab.